niolabs/docs/docs/api/additional.md

 # Additional APIs #

-Nio has some additional APIs that you may find useful as you explore what nio has to offer.
+n.io has some additional APIs that you may find useful as you explore what nio has to offer.

 ## Configuration Refresh API ##